Skip to content

 Key takeaways

-• Sierra Siding pulls the permit; you're the property owner of record
+• Sierra Siding pulls the permit; you're the owner of record and we're the contractor of record

 • Skipping permits creates warranty, resale, and insurance problems

-• HOA approval is separate from city/county permit
+• HOA design review is a separate track from the building permit

 FAQ